EvenTorset/fxr/README.md

   ])
 ]

-// Generate an ArrayBuffer of the new effect's file content.
-Note that you may
+// Write the new file.
+Note that you may change the game to output this for to
-// change the game to output this for to any of the four supported games, as
+// any of the four supported games, as long as the game supports all of the
-// long as the game supports all of the features used in the effect. const output = fxr.toArrayBuffer(Game.EldenRing)
+// features used in the effect. await fxr.saveAs('f000402030.fxr', Game.EldenRing)

-// Write the new file
-await fs.writeFile('f000402030.fxr', Buffer.from(output))
 ```

 ## Thanks